 In February, college sophomore Trevor Hill stood up during a televised town hall meeting in New York and posed a simple question to Nancy Pelosi, the leader of the Democrats in the House of Representatives.
-He cited a study by Harvard University showing that 51% of Americans between the ages of 18 and 29 no longer support the system of capitalism, and asked whether the Democrats could embrace this fast-changing reality and stake out a clearer contrast to right-wing economics.I can only guess that Trevor and even the author of the column do the breathing thing, and I further assume that their feet were on the ground .... however it seems questionable if their "heads are there to move them around" -- although I'm sure he is smarter than a college freshman.
+He cited a study by Harvard University showing that 51% of Americans between the ages of 18 and 29 no longer support the system of capitalism, and asked whether the Democrats could embrace this fast-changing reality and stake out a clearer contrast to right-wing economics.I can only guess that Trevor and even the author of the column do the "breathing thing", and I further assume that their feet were on the ground .... however it seems questionable if their "heads are there to move them around" -- although I'm sure Trevor has a higher IQ than me, "measures vary".

 There are a set of things in the universe that "just are" -- they aren't "good or bad", they ARE!
 Accepting the reality of what IS can be hugely helpful, both personally and societally -- it is like having basic clue on reality. (a REALLY high bar for 18-29 year olds!)

-Therefore, GOVERNMENT is part of the market system as well (EVERYTHING is ... it has to be, just like we all obey gravity).
-The government takes resources from some parts of the economy and gives to others to buy votes to at least stay in power, and if possible, increase it's power.
 Before BOistan, there was a nation called the United Sates.
 That nation had a magical thing called LIMITED government.
-There were checks and balances as well as Constitutional restrictions on how powerful the government could become.
+There were checks and balances as well as Constitutional restrictions (that nation actually followed a written constitution) on how powerful the government could become.

 These restrictions were modelled after markets.
 When there is a huge need for a product, the price goes up and more providers start to provide that product causing the price to go down until there is a "balance" where price provides a constant indicator to the market as to how much to provide.
 If there were really big needs, the government could get things like "2/3 majorities" or "Constitutional Amendments", but otherwise it had to live with it's limits.